AliAmini93/GNN-MNIST/README.md

 In this implementation, each 28x28 digit image from the MNIST dataset is represented as a graph.
 Each pixel in the image grid is considered a node, with the node's feature being its pixel intensity, normalized within the range [0, 1].

-Contrasting with a related notebook, [gnn-mnist.ipyb], where pixel connectivity in the adjacency matrix was determined by neighborhood pixels using a Gaussian filter based on Euclidean distance, this notebook introduces a novel approach.
+Contrasting with a related notebook, gnn-mnist.ipyb(https://github.com/AliAmini93/GNN-MNIST/blob/main/gnn-mnist.ipynb), where pixel connectivity in the adjacency matrix was determined by neighborhood pixels using a Gaussian filter based on Euclidean distance, this notebook introduces a novel approach.
 Here, we predict the edges of the graph through a dedicated subnetwork within the GNN model:

 ```python
 self.edge_predictor = nn.Sequential(nn.Linear(features_coord, 32),  # coord to hidden